 Create a curriculum-specific master list of adaptationsBased on the Fidelity Checklist, a master list identifies all of the adaptations you plan to make, including how and why a given activity will be modified.
 Important reminder: Since your adaptations should reflect your target population and community, you'll need to create your own list.
-Be sure to send it to the COE for review.
-Once approved, the master list will become the starting point for completing your Fidelity Checklist, since many of your adaptations will already be listed.
+Be sure to send it to ACT for Youth for review.
+Once approved, the master list will become the starting point for documenting adaptations in the ORS, since many of your adaptations will already be listed.

 Adjust for different age groupsSome providers have adjusted EBPs to make them more relevant for an older audience and pregnant/parenting participants.

-Include youth with intellectual disabilitiesThe COE asked Luca Maurer to develop a guide to assist educators who are implementing BPBR with participants who have learning or intellectual disabilities.
+Include youth with intellectual disabilitiesACT for Youth asked Luca Maurer to develop a guide to assist educators who are implementing BPBR with participants who have learning or intellectual disabilities.
 This guide and Maurer's more general guidelines are linked below.

-Game Show: The YWCA of Jamestown developed this "game show" as an adaptation for BPBR 2012 Module 1, Activity D: Discussing HIV, STDs, and Pregnancy.
+Game Show: The YWCA of Jamestown developed this "game show" as an adaptation for BPBR 2016 Module 1, Activity D: Discussing HIV and AIDS.
 This adaptation provides the same information in a more interactive way.

 Posters: Posters provided in the BPBR and MPC program kit are fairly small and hard to read.
-The COE has created color slides of each poster and enhanced their design.
+ACT for Youth has created color slides of each poster and enhanced their design.
 These slides can be downloaded and enlarged.